 Ativan and Xanax work by binding to receptors in the brain, resulting in a calming effect.

 These two drugs also have disadvantages, including impaired motor skills, drowsiness, and withdrawal symptoms upon stopping.
-They also have a high potential for misuse.

 The Anxiety and Depression Association of America (ADAA) recommend Ativan or Xanax as a second-line treatment for general anxiety disorders.
 This means that doctors may use one of these drugs when first-line treatments are not appropriate or not effective.

 First-line medications, according to the ADAA and the American Psychiatric Association, are selective serotonin reuptake inhibitors (SSRIs) and serotonin and norepinephrine reuptake inhibitors (SNRIs).
 These include venlafaxine XR, duloxetine, escitalopram, and paroxetine.

 Healthcare professionals often prefer to prescribe SSRIs and SNRIs because they have little potential for misuse, while people can become dependent on benzodiazepines.

 Since Ativan and Xanax have a high potential for misuse, people with a history of drug or alcohol dependency should exercise caution when using these drugs.

 In the United States, benzodiazepine use is more common among women and increases with age.
 However, older adults are more sensitive to the effects of benzodiazepines, which means they have more side effects, including a higher risk of falls and fractures.